 FanDuel offers a salary cap format for their football leagues, which is probably their biggest draw.
 They are called weeklong leagues, even though most action takes place on Sundays, just to take into account the Thursday and Monday games since it gives a more complete look at the NFL.

 Leagues can be as few as two people for head-to-head action, to over 100,000 people for the larger tourneys.
-Player costs are determined by popularity and past performance.
+Player costs are determined by the popularity and past performance.
 In a recent example, Aaron Rodgers was the most expensive player at 17% of your given payroll.
 Andrew Luck was right behind him at 16.8%.

 Site Differences When it Comes to Fantasy Football

 For NFL action, DraftKings also has a salary cap format.
 DK Player pricing is based on proprietary algorithms.
-This takes into account account (but is not exclusive to) past performance, matchup, weather/location of contest, player popularity, value relative to other players in the same position, etc. For the same weekend as above, Andrew Luck comprised 18.6% of your payroll while Rodgers was at 18.4%.
-It’s impossible to tell which evaluation format is better because each site uses different factors which may be more or less beneficial from week to week.
+This takes into account (but is not exclusive to) past performance, matchup, weather/location of contest, player popularity, value relative to other players in the same position, etc. For the same weekend as above, Andrew Luck comprised 18.6% of your payroll while Rodgers was at 18.4%.
+It’s impossible to tell which evaluation format is better because each site uses different factors that may be more or less beneficial from week to week.
 One relies more heavily on popularity while the other relies on past talent.
 It’s tough to tell which will be helpful in a certain week.

 The differences between the two sites are important.
 FanDuel and DK both have a high prize pool for their free tournaments.
 Picking either site will give you access to some free play.
 People look to play for free at first which makes it easier to win a few bucks, but not by much.
 It depends on how many people you enjoy playing against.